getbannerman/babl/pages/operators.md

 # <a name="call"></a>`call(template)`

-Append another BABL template to the current chain. `template` may be an instance of `Babl::Template` or any object which is implicitely interpretable as a template (implicit forms).
+Append another BABL template to the current chain. `template` may be an instance of `Babl::Template` or any object which is implicitly interpretable as a template (implicit forms).

 ## Usage